Carson City, Nevada

 Carson City does a fine job of mixing shopping, dining, culture and nightlife while still maintaining its old-fashioned charm.
 Part of that can be credited to the grand structures gracing the downtown corridor – the buildings house shops, restaurants and museums, not to mention the original capitol building erected in 1870 and the later additions, which include the Legislative Building, Supreme Court, State Library and Archives, all set in a beautiful campus setting.
-Visitors to picturesque downtown Carson City can visit the park-like grounds of the capitol, take a train ride at the Nevada State Railroad Museum or learn about Nevada’s more ancient history at the Nevada State Museum, formerly a U.S. mint.
-The Blue Line Trail is a self-guided year-round walk visitor can take to see some of the most historic spots in the city (download a map of the trail).
+Visitors to picturesque downtown Carson City can visit the park-like grounds of the capitol, take a train ride at the, Nevada State Railroad Museum or learn about, Nevada’s more ancient history at the, Nevada State Museum, formerly a U.S. mint.
+The Blue Line Trail is a self-guided year-round walk visitor can take to see some of the most historic spots in the city.

 Then there are the many events.
 Residents and visitors alike enjoy the monthly Wine Walk, a refreshing amble through the downtown shops and restaurants, while the annual Kit Carson Ghost Walk is a perfect way to learn about the historic homes and their ghostly inhabitants.
 And since, Nevada is one of the few states to celebrate its admission to the Union, Carson City’s annual, Nevada Day festivities (held on or around October 31) are always good fun.
 Beloved events include a parade, an 1864 Grand Ball, the longest-beard contest and the World Championship Rock Drilling Contest.